What Does it Mean to Plead “No Contest”?

 It’s essential to understand that while a plea of no contest does not require you to admit guilt, it does result in a conviction and typically carries the same legal consequences as a guilty plea.

 If you are facing criminal charges and are not sure how to plea, get in touch with a Killeen criminal defense attorney as soon as possible.
-At Mary Beth Harrell Law Firm, we can help you determine the best way to proceed with your case, aiming for the best possible outcome.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, we can help you determine the best way to proceed with your case, aiming for the best possible outcome.
 Call us or fill out our contact form to schedule a consultation with an experienced criminal defense attorney today.
 We maintain an additional office in Copperas Cove, and proudly serve Belton, Harker Heights, Waco, Williamson County, Bell County, Coryell County, and McLennan County.

 I’ve dedicated my legal career to defending my clients.
 I demand all the evidence.
 I investigate all the facts, the so-called witnesses and even the police officers.
 I make it my business to know the law.
 Cases can be won or lost before you even set foot inside the courtroom.